birdLark/birdLark.github.io/faq/faq.md

 ---
-title: birdlarkFAQ
+title: birdLarkFAQ
 ---

-**FAQ 1.** I encounter a problem when using birdlarkand I cannot solve it by myself.
+**FAQ 1.** I encounter a problem when using birdLarkand I cannot solve it by myself.
 What should I do?Firstly search in [Issue list](https://github.com/apache/incubator-birdLark/issues) or [mailing list](https://lists.github.io/list.html?dev@birdLark.github.io) to see if someone has already asked the same question and got the answer.
 If you still cannot find the answer, you can contact community members for help in[ these ways](https://github.com/apache/incubator-birdLark#contact-us) .

 **FAQ 2.** How to declare a variable in LarkMidTable's configuration, and then dynamically replace the value of the variable at runtime?

-Since `v1.2.4` birdlarksupports variables substitution in the configuration.
+Since `v1.2.4` birdLarksupports variables substitution in the configuration.
 This feature is often used for timing or non-timing offline processing to replace variables such as time and date.
 The usage is as follows:

 Configure the variable name in the configuration, here is an example of sql transform (actually anywhere in the configuration file the value in 'key = value' can use the variable substitution):